Daughters of Witches is a coven for women who want to support each other.

 SUPPORTING OTHER WOMEN

-Secondly, we sell women-owned and women-oriented brands, like Little Woman Goods currently, but also very soon Blingistan and more.
+Secondly, we sell and support women-owned and women-oriented brands, like Little Woman Goods and Kimothy Joy currently, but also very soon Blingistan and more.
 We want to offer women a platform where they can use their purchasing power to help other women.

 Watch out, because witches are back and they mean business.